 It was cool and windy this morning, and also quite damp.
-The dampness didn’t really make sense until I got out of my tent and found that there were fog clouds around.
+The dampness didn’t really make sense until I got out of my tent and found that fog had enveloped my campsite overnight.

-The lava field I finished yesterday in continued for another few miles.
+The lava field I hiked through yesterday continued for another few miles.
 It was a nice change of scenery, but I was glad to get the rough trail done and out of the way early in the day.
 This should be the last of the lava rock in Oregon.
 It was rough, but there was just enough of it to get a good taste without it being excessively irritating.

 Not surprisingly, since a large portion of Oregon was on fire last year, the trail went through another burn area.

-After hiking down off the lava field, then up through the burned forest, and back down, I reached the side trail that goes to Big Lake Youth Camp.
+After hiking down off the lava field, then up through the burned forest alongside Mount Washington, and back down, I reached the side trail that goes to Big Lake Youth Camp.
 A little less than a mile off-trail, I made it to the camp a little after 10.
 I had somewhat mixed luck with timing: they weren’t serving food this afternoon (because it was a Saturday), and after breakfast tomorrow, they aren’t serving food at all until breakfast on Wednesday because staff will be out.
 They did, however provide us with several trays of food components that went into bag lunches for people at the camp: peanut butter and jelly sandwiches, apples, chips, and snack bars, among other items.

 The camp generously has a building dedicated for PCT hikers, with a common area that has a small kitchen, and a back room that has laundry and two showers.